BackofenLab/CRISPRidentify/README.md

 ```

 #### Mandatory flags
-The only mandatory parameter which has to be specifier is the input.
+The only mandatory parameter which has to be specified is the input.
 Our approach has two options to handle the input.
 User has to specify either the path to the folder with the input fasta files
 or the full path to a single fasta input file.